cogdog/splotbox/README.md

 SPLOTbox is a child theme based on [the free and elegant Garfunkel theme by Anders Noren](https://wordpress.org/themes/garfunkel).
 Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Gardfunkel`.

-Download the SPLOTbox theme (use the green **Clone or Download** button above) as a ZIP file.
+You can download a ZIP file of this theme via the green **Code*" button above (use the Download Zip option).

-The zip can be uploaded directly to your site via **Add Themes** in the Wordpress dashboard.
-Of you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.
+The zip can be uploaded directly to your site via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
+If you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

 To get SPLOTbox working all you need to do is activate the "SPLOTbox" theme when it appears in your Wordpress dashboard under **Appearance** --> **Themes**.